5Van-dwelling or living in your vehicle

 This type of vehicle is cheaper than a campervan and most are 4WDs.
 It’s a great option for solo travellers.
 Couples may find it a bit tight to sleep in—the best solution is often to use a traditional tent or a rooftop tent to have more space.

 If you’re going to camp, invest in a roomy tent with waterproof and breathable walls.
-Remember, the weight isn’t an issue, it will stay in the vehicle, you won’t have to carry it around!
-The key is to find a tent cool enough to withstand Australia’s heat, yet warm enough when the temperature go down at night (which is common in the Outback).
+Remember, the weight isn’t an issue; it will stay in the vehicle, so you won’t have to carry it around!
+The key is to find a tent cool enough to withstand Australia’s heat, yet warm enough when the temperature drops down at night (which is common in the Outback).

 Are there other options?